lzx325/CRC-atlas/README.md

   <img src="images/neoantigen.png" width="275" height="300">
 </div>

-This part demonstrates how to obtain tumor-recurrent neoepitopes from a novel transcript and how to optimize a panel of neoepitopes with high binding affinities to patients' alleles.
+This part demonstrates how to obtain tumor-recurrent neoepitopes from novel transcripts and how to optimize a panel of neoepitopes with high binding affinity to patients' alleles.
 Relevant analyses are in `neoantigen_candidates.ipynb`.